 Our European friends have eased congestion by 3% in the past five years, while here in the UK congestion has risen by 14%!
 So what more should we be doing to combat our congestion levels?

 The table below shows the ten worst UK cities for contributing to congestion levels.
-The congestion level percentage is the increase in overall traffic times compared with free flowing traffic.
+The congestion level percentage is the increase in overall traffic times compared with free-flowing traffic.
 Top of the table is Belfast with a huge 43% congestion score, which is up 3% year on year.

-An annual increase in congestion levels is common in each of these cities, evidencing that more must be done to tackle congestion in many of UK’s major towns and cities.
+An annual increase in congestion levels is common in each of these cities, evidencing that more must be done to tackle congestion in many of the UK’s major towns and cities.
 Building new roads is expensive, and while it diffuses the traffic build-up in some areas, it is not a resolution.
 Long term, a change of travel modes is a far better option.

 It is no surprise to see that those cities with high congestion rates also appeared amongst the most stressed cities.
 According to the 2,000 Brits we surveyed, the majority voted taking a car to work as the most stressful way to travel.
-In contrast, riding to work can minimise stress and be both fun and therapeutic, and was voted the least stressful vehicle for commute.
+In contrast, riding to work can minimise stress and be both fun and therapeutic, and was voted the least stressful vehicle for commuting.